saurabhdorle/Real-Time-Emotion-Detection/README.md

 ## Model Building

-CNN is used for trained the model.
+CNN is used for training the model.

 Input: Pixel values of 48x48x1(h,w,ch)

-Convolutional Layer: Total three Convolutional layers, one MaxPool and two AveragePool layers Fully Connected Neural Network: Two layers with two dropout layers of 20%
+Convolutional Layer: Total three Convolutional layers, one MaxPool and two AveragePool layers

+Fully Connected Neural Network: Two layers with two dropout layers of 20%